francescoBassi2002/alternanza/README.md

 PROJECT:

-*A Unity game based on three levels:*
+*A Unity game based on an arcade game:*

-1)dodge the blocks
+1)dodge the blocks and enemies
 2)kill the final boss

-This is a first person game.
-The player is on a stage and he could move only left to right.
-You have eto fight againts sime blocks and after a run, reach a door and go to kill the boss.
+This is a first person game (FPP).
+The map is divided in three parts\sections and the player moves continuously.
+He only stops to shoot the enemies.
+The character moves left and right based on the direction of the human eyes, so if the gamer looks right the player moves right and viceversa.
+For this to happen we used the Tobii sensor.
+It's an eye tracker , so with the help of the sensor we let know to the game where the human want's to move by simply getting the coordinates of the light that comes out of the sensor and then bounce back.

 You will use Emotiv (a helmet controlled by EEG impulses) to shoot the blocks, "a"/"d" keyboards to move the player left to right and Tobii(an eyetracking system) to look around and aim the blocks.